Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 Other Problems

-• Preserving the tone of the original content, especially in literary translation
+• Preserving the tone of the original content, especially in literary translation.

-• Cultural considerations, such as translating idioms, expressions, slang, or humor
+• Cultural considerations, such as translating idioms, expressions, slang, or humor.

 5 Hardest Languages to Translate (And Why They Are Difficult)

-Taking the above into account, which languages then are the most difficult to transform into others?
+Taking the above into account, which languages are the most difficult to transform into others?
 While it’s hard to say that with absolute certainty, here are a number of worthy contenders.

 1. Mandarin Chinese

 By number of speakers, Mandarin is the most common language in the world.
-About 1.1 billion people converse in it, mostly in mainland China, where it is the official language.
+About 1.39 billion people converse in it, mostly in mainland China, where it is the official language.
 However, you also find Mandarin speakers in countries with significant Chinese population like the USA or Australia.

 One thing that makes it very different from Western languages is that it’s a tone language.
 That means, depending on how you pronounce the same syllable, it can have very different meanings.